Use the tips for how to buy whole foods on a limited budget to improve the quality of your groceries without increasing your grocery budget.

 I often hear people say they would like to buy healthier foods, but they are on a limited budget.
 I think it is possible to buy wholesome foods on a budget because I do it regularly.
 Before I start, I should point out that when I say whole foods, I am not talking about shopping at a certain chain store.
-I mean wholesome, real foods in their most natural form, which is available at all grocery stores.
+I mean wholesome, real foods in their most natural form, which are available at all grocery stores.

 You can make a month worth of oatmeal for less than the price of a box of individual oatmeal packets.
 Every time you add a premade item to your shopping list, ask yourself, “can I make this myself?”
 If the answer is no, google it, you may be surprised to learn how easy it is to make the item from scratch.